 Fewer books at home

-In addition to school reading, reading outside school is also decreasing.
-In a survey included in the study, guardians said they have fewer books at home and visit the library with their children less often.
+In addition to reading that takes place in school, reading outside school has also declined.
+In a survey in the study, guardians stated they have fewer books at home and visit the library less often with their children.
 Guardians themselves are also reading less.
-The decline in leisure-time reading applies across socio-economic groups.
+The decline in leisure-time reading applies regardless of socio-economic factors.

 The loss is greater among students with stronger socio-economic conditions.
 It shows that reading is declining on a broad front.
 It is worrying.
 It is primarily the school's responsibility to work with reading, but it is clear that when factors promoting reading outside the school deteriorate, it affects the whole, says Sepideh Westerberg.